levrex/EHR-Clustering-RA/notebooks/README.md

     also creates some nice visualizations for downstream analysis, like checking for potential confounders (treating physician) as well as showing an overview of the missingness.

+- 11_Downstream_histopathological_analysis.ipynb (Jupyter Notebook)
+    This notebook is tasked w/ conducting a downstream analysis to examine if clusters correspond to different histopathological features.
+This set includes patients from SYNGem Biopsy Unit cohort of the Fondazione Policlinico Universitario A.
+    Gemelli IRCCS–Università Cattolica del Sacro Cuore – Rome - Italy,